 All entries will be on display in the upper level of the Waldron Arena.
 Placings will be posted on the artwork by 10am Saturday.
 Exhibitors are then asked to pick up their ribbons at the ice cream social.

-Please do not pick up artwork until 5pm Saturday, September 12, 2020
+Please do not pick up artwork until 5pm Saturday of the State Show.

 The following rules apply to all entries, regardless of age category: